simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 This time, I set my goal of programming vs marketing to 50/50.
 In reality it turned out to be more like 75/25, but it's already way better than 100/0.

 Another good thing to realize is that you can build tools to help you with your marketing.
-Thats why I built a dashboard with all Twitter mentions and SEO keywords like "privacy analytics" "google analytics alternative", ....
+That's why I built a dashboard with all Twitter mentions and SEO keywords like "privacy analytics" "google analytics alternative", ....

 The strategy was to respond to the tweets, manually, that appears on Twitter which would also help me in getting my name out there.